On this page:

 - payment of the fee.
 Payment can be made online using myCAV with either a debit or credit Visa or Mastercard, or in person with a cheque using Post Billpay at a Post Office.
 If you choose to pay using Post Billpay, we will send an invoice to your email address and you will have 14 days to make the payment.

-For more information on using myCAV, view our myCAV for incorporated associations section.
+For more information on using myCAV, view myCAV for incorporated associations.

 If you wish to change your association’s financial year end date and it is contained within your association's rules: